 You'll have to talk to your bank and find out what you'll need to prove (age, residency, etc.), what paperwork you'll need to sign and so on.

-You can find out more about the thinkmoney joint Personal Account and how to open one here.
+You can find out more about the thinkmoney joint Current Account and how to open one here.

 Before you open a joint account